-The use of dogs as an auxiliary force for armies developed during World War II.
-At the outbreak of the war, the United States Army had not yet considered the possibility of using dogs, but the breeders and trainers of the dogs were the ones who pushed to recognize their ability to contribute to the war effort.
+The utilization of dogs as a supplementary force in military operations evolved during World War II.
+Initially, the United States Army hadn't fully recognized the potential of employing dogs, but it was the breeders and trainers who advocated for their valuable contributions to the war effort.

-Images: Dogs from different armies in World War II
+Images: Canines from various military forces during World War II